fuuwille/zuord.js/web/docs/zuord/introduction/overview.md

 # Overview of Zuord

-**Zuord** (German for 'assign' or 'map') is a TypeScript library focused on deep object manipulation and structural transformations, providing full synchronization between compile-time types and runtime functions.
+**Zuord** (German for 'assign' or 'map') is a TypeScript library focused on deep object manipulations and type inferences, providing full synchronization between runtime functions and compile-time types.

 ## Function + Type Synchronization